 - Place the decoder equipped locomotive you want to program on the programming track.
 If you are using operations mode programming, the loco you want to program can be anywhere on the layout but it must have a decoder that is capable of ops mode programming installed. - 2.
 Enter Program Mode by pressing the PROG key.
 The display will show the last CV and CV Value you programmed.
-In the case below, it is the last loco address you are entering CV Numbers.
-You can dial up the number using the L Throttle or you can use the keypad to enter CV#s 01 through 1024.
+In the case below, it is the last loco address

 - Select the programming mode you wish to use by pressing the PROG key until the method you want appears in the Mode Indicator.
-Digitrax recommends using the Pd, or Direct mode for programming Digitrax decoders when using service mode on the programming track. - 4.
-Turn the L Throttle to begin selection of the CV# you want to program.
+Digitrax recommends using the Pd, or Direct mode for programming Digitrax decoders when using service mode on the programming track.